Overview

 Facilities at a Glance

-For the most up‑to‑date event schedule and any seasonal activity notices, visit the park’s page on the Monaghan Tourism website or the Discover Ireland listing.
+For the most up‑to‑date event schedule and any seasonal activity notices, check the park’s official page on the Monaghan Tourism website or the Discover Ireland listing.

 Lough Muckno Leisure Park offers a rare blend of natural beauty, sport, and family‑friendly recreation – all without an entry charge.
 Whether you’re casting a line, watching a wakeboarder slice the water, or simply strolling beneath the canopy of ancient trees, the park promises a memorable slice of Irish lakeside life.